Webinar: Mapping the Genomic Landscape to Accelerate Precision Drug Development

-Rhythm Pharmaceuticals will discuss their work with Genomenon to create the landscape of genomic mutations associated with rare genetic disorders of obesity.
-They will describe how the genomic landscape was optimized to facilitate a deep understanding of the variant landscape of melanocortin-4 receptor (MC4R)-pathway genes.
+Rhythm Pharmaceuticals discuss their work with Genomenon to create the landscape of genomic mutations associated with rare genetic disorders of obesity.
+They describe how the genomic landscape was optimized to facilitate a deep understanding of the variant landscape of melanocortin-4 receptor (MC4R)-pathway genes.
 The end result of their work may help identify MC4R-pathway deficient individuals who might benefit from future precision therapies.

 Genomenon indexed over 6 million full-text genomic articles to identify 120 genes and over 10,000 variants associated with obesity in the medical literature.
 Each individual genomic variant was interpreted using the evidence assembled through a machine-learning based technical process.
 This novel Artificial Intelligence (A.I.) approach vetted and annotated each variant using American College of Medical Genetics and Genomics (ACMG) guidelines.

-Join Alastair Garfield, PhD, Vice President, Translational Research & Development (TRAD) at Rhythm Pharmaceuticals and Dr. Mark Kiel, Founder and Chief Science Officer at Genomenon, as they share how a database of genes and variants associated with obesity was developed in less than 60 days, including scientific evidence complete with literature citations and ACMG interpretations for each mutation.
+Watch Alastair Garfield, PhD, Vice President, Translational Research & Development (TRAD) at Rhythm Pharmaceuticals and Dr. Mark Kiel, Founder and Chief Science Officer at Genomenon, as they share how a database of genes and variants associated with obesity was developed in less than 60 days, including scientific evidence complete with literature citations and ACMG interpretations for each mutation.
 The machine-learning driven process replaced years of manual research of the scientific literature to find and interpret these obesity-related mutations.

 You will learn: